 - Know exactly what cloud services are being consumed and bill these correctly

-- Have real-time insight in the above
+- Have real-time insight into the above

 - Automatically and correctly aggregate all your services and items on one invoice